 However, here are some general points of procedure that you may have to follow to pursue a civil claim:

-Consider whether to notify the defendant that you are going to bring a claim, or whether this will cause the defendant to destroy evidence or remove assets beyond the reach of the court
+Consider whether to notify the defendant corporation that you are going to bring a claim.
+In some cases, it may be unwise to do this if there's a risk the defendant will destroy important evidence and/or remove assets from the country in question.

-File or submit your case in court within the relevant time period after the arrest occurred.
+File your case in court within the relevant time period after the harm occurred.
+This could involve giving the court a "claim form".

 Present your grounds for the claim to the court, which will be shared with the defendants.
 This document is referred to as a "statement of claim", "statement of case", "particulars of claim" and "complaint".
 These documents and your claim form will then have to be shared with or "served" upon the defendant.

 Once evidence has been exchanged, the court will generally notify the parties of a date for the main court hearing (sometimes called the "trial").
-At the trial each of the parties have an opportunity to put forward their evidence and explain their case.
-Witnesses are expected to attend and are asked questions on their testimony.
+At trial, you will present your arguments, the judge will ask questions, witnesses will give oral evidence and can be questioned by the lawyers.
+The court then makes its decision.

 Once the main trial is over, the judge will consider each of the parties' arguments and form a decision, often in the form of a "judgment".